alissatroiano/Milestone-2/README.md

 ## Testing

-Thorough testing was conducted to remove bugs from this project.
-To read a full write-up of the testing process, please refer to [TESTING](TESTING.MD).
+Defensive programming was implemented by the developer to ensure the game's speed and functionality.
+To read a full write-up of these tests, please refer to [TESTING](TESTING.MD).

 ## Deployment

-This project was deployed with [Github Pages](https://pages.github.com/).
+This project was deployed with [GitHub Pages](https://pages.github.com/).
 The [developer](https://github.com/alissatroiano) deployed the project successfully by following these steps:

 1. Created a repository on GitHub.
 1. Exported the project to Gitpod.
 1. Opened the project in Gitpod.
 1. Created index.html.
 1. Built project website.
-1. Committed and pushed all changes to Github.
+1. Committed and pushed all changes to GitHub.
 1. Imported project into GitHub Desktop and VSCode to work on Animations_Branch and experiment with new features.
-1. Committed and pushed all changes to Github.
+1. Committed and pushed all changes to GitHub.
 1. Merged Animations_Branch into master.
 1. Deleted alternate branches.
 1. Once the project was completed, I visited "repository settings" on GitHub.com.